nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing the data file

 Coydir data are saved as a JSON file `[JAR file location]/data/database.json`.
-Advanced users are welcome to update data directly by editing that data file.
+It is possible to manipulate data by editing the data file directly, but even for advanced users, we **strongly discourage** making any changes to the data file.
+If you still choose to do so, we cannot guarantee that Coydir continues to support your HR operations smoothly.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Coydir will discard all data and start with an empty data file at the next run.
 </div>

 ---